johnbywater/dddeu2019/transcript/TRANSCRIPT.md

 So as Eric Evans said at the end of his talk last year:

-> Research the established formalisms.
+> Research the established formalisms. — Eric Evans, 2018

 And so, I looked again into process philosophy...

+## Process philosophy

 The basic idea of process philosophy seems to be that the future doesn’t exist.
 And also the past is dead.
 Process philosophy has a long tradition.